Aqueduct Racetrack: History

 Hall of Fame horse Cigar won the first two races in his 16-race win streak at Aqueduct.
 After he switched from grass to dirt, Cigar's first win was by eight lengths in an allowance race on October 28, 1994, and was followed by a seven-length win in the NYRA Mile on November 26, 1994, a Grade 1 race that was renamed in the horse's honor in 1997.
 On May 31, 1965, 73,375 spectators were on hand at Aqueduct and watched Gun Bow win the Metropolitan Mile.
 At the time, it was the largest crowd to ever attend a thoroughbred horse racing event in New York.

-Champion racehorse Secretariat was retired at Aqueduct before the public on November 6, 1973.
-He was paraded for the last time to the public and took his last steps on a racetrack there.
-He was then sent to stud at Claiborne Farm.
+The Aqueduct Racetrack hosted the 1973 Brooklyn Handicap (now Stakes) on July 4, 1973.
+Running 13/16 miles on dirt, the 1973 Brooklyn Handicap was then a Grade One (G1) race (now G2) at the time.
+As the stablemate of Triple Crown winner Secretariat, Hall of Fame racehorse Riva Ridge of Meadow Stable set a world record of 1:52.40 when he won the Brooklyn Handicap.
+Secretariat was retired at Aqueduct in a ceremonial walk around the track event before the public on November 6, 1973.
+About 30,000 cheering fans witnessed Secretariat's ceremonial walk on the track in person with Ron Turcotte as his jockey.
+Riva Ridge and Secretariat both retired to the breeding program and a new life at Claiborne Farm in Kentucky.

 From 1978 to 2011, the Aqueduct Flea Market was held on Saturdays, Sundays, and Tuesdays, and was located in the racetrack's north parking lot along Rockaway Boulevard.
 The flea market contained over 500 vendors and offered a hodgepodge of goods, including bedding, incense, pots and pans, and other items.

-Pope John Paul II celebrated Mass in front of a crowd of 75,000 at Aqueduct on October 6, 1995.
+Pope Saint John Paul II celebrated a Mass for 75,000 congregants at Aqueduct on October 6, 1995.

 After the financial collapse and closure of the New York City Off-Track Betting Corporation on December 10, 2010, Aqueduct Racetrack saw an increase in patrons for the first time in several years.
 On December 11, one day after NYCOTB's closure, the number of patrons who entered Aqueduct's doors increased 61% (5,444 customers) compared to the previous year (3,378 customers).
 The New York Racing Association, which owns Aqueduct, took advantage by offering former NYCOTB customers free bus shuttle service from select former NYCOTB branches to Aqueduct Racetrack with a free hot dog, soft drink, and Post Parade program.

+Before 1976, the Inner Dirt Track was a turf course known as the Main Turf Course.
 In May 2017, NYRA announced that they would resurface the 1+1/8 mi main track with a limestone base, and convert the inner dirt track back into a turf course.
 The changes were completed in time for the start of the 2017 fall meet on November 3.
-With this change, the main track will now be used for winter racing.
+With this change, the main track began to be used for winter racing.